prasadwani01/Chatbot/README.md

    git clone https://github.com/your-username/ai-student-chatbot.git
    cd ai-student-chatbot
 ##Install Dependencies
--pip install -r requirements.txt
+- **pip install -r requirements.txt
 ##Set Up MongoDB

--Import the student.students.json into your MongoDB database.
+- **Import the student.students.json into your MongoDB database.
--Ensure the database name is student and the collection is students.
+- **Ensure the database name is student and the collection is students.

 ##Train the Chatbot Model Run the training script to generate the chatbot_model.h5 file:
 -python Train.py